kauffman77/shellslayer/setup-files/level_15_find/README.md

 twisted directories riddled with dead ends.
 It is rumored that the Daemon haunts these parts at times and that there is an altar.txt somewhere within containing one of its names.
-I have searched but become befuddled by the depths of directory.
-If only one could `find` that altar.txt, but what power could possibly traverse such an tangle?
+I have searched but become befuddled by the depths of directories.
+If only one could `find` that altar.txt, but what power could possibly traverse such a tangle?

 # Objective
 This directory contains a large number of subdirectories with a single